ugultopu/Notes/Git/Git is immutable!.md

 ---------------------------------------------------------------------------------
 When the commit (branch) that we are _merging into_ is NOT reachable from the commit that we are _merging from_ (by following the DAG), that will result in a "non fast-forward merge".

 "Index" is the same thing as the "Staging Area" in Git.
-(Source: https://youtu.be/ZDR433b0HJY?t=3343)
+There is also the "working directory", which is simply the directory that the repository resides in your computer.
+Git does not care at all about what is in the working directory (except to tell you about which files are untracked and which files are changed.
+In other words, Git does not care about the working directory at all _for committing purposes_).
+(Source: https://youtu.be/ZDR433b0HJY?t=3337)

 Source: This [awesome video][Scott Chacon Video Presentation] presentation by Scott Chacon.